-One could ask "which one of the aforementioned variational DCE formulas is more preferred?" it depends on what best suits our needs.
-For instance, if the most interventional changes of $Y$ values under a single change from $X=x$ to $X=x'$ satisfies our need, we would better use SPACE.
+One could ask \uline{``Which of the aforementioned variational DCE metrics is more appropriate?''} it depends on what best suits our needs.
+For instance, if the highest interventional changes of $Y$ values under a single change from $X=x$ to $X=x'$ satisfies our need, we would better use SPACE.
 Otherwise, if we are somehow interested in a weighted sum of interventional changes of $Y$ values under different changes of $X$, PACE, PEACE, and APACE are preferred.
 However, PEACE does not completely satisfy our postulates as we stated in Theorem \ref{mainforspaceapaceandpeace}.

-Also, APACE is not generalizable to the continuous case.
-To see this, first we need to define $\APIV_d^{\z}(X\to Y)$ in the continuous case.
-To do so, assume that $X,\bm{Z}$ and $Y$ are continuous in such a way that $\Supp(X)\subseteq[a,b]$.
-Then, one could naturally define
+Also, the generalization of \text{APACE} to the continuous case is subtle.
+We can define $\APIV_d^{\bm{z}}(X \to Y)$ in the continuous case through two distinct methodologies.
+Let us explore the first approach.
+Suppose that $X$, $\bm{Z}$, and $Y$ are continuous variables with $\operatorname{Supp}(X) \subseteq [a, b]$.
+We might naturally define